rosanafcunha/website_rosanafcunha/content/post/getting-started/firstpaper.md

 ---

 It is with happiness that I share with you the first paper of my career!
 In this research we talk about the sea stars collected during the project ProTrindade in Trindade and Martin Vaz, Brazil.
-We reported five new records to the archipelago, with _Copidaster lymani_ A. H. Clark also being the first record of the species in the southwestern Atlantic.
-Please, check the publication section to know more about our results and see the beautiful pictures of the species!
+We reported five new records to the archipelago, with _Copidaster lymani_ A. H. Clark, 1948 also being the first record of the species in the southwestern Atlantic.
+Please, check the publication section to know more about our results and see the beautiful pictures of the species (like this one below)!

 ---
 ![picture paper](https://raw.githubusercontent.com/rosanafcunha/rosanafcunha/master/static/media/trindade.png "Paper 2020")